 Tequila and friends make the best blend.
 And speaking of great blends, mezcal will work just as well in this Mexican Mule cocktail recipe.
 So, go on and add some zing to taco Tuesday.
 You know you want to.

-What’s the difference between and mule and a buck cocktail
+What’s the difference between a mule and a buck cocktail

 If you know a thing or two about mules, you’ll know that this tequila version is a variation of the classic Moscow Mule.
 But what is a mule and a buck cocktail?
 They’re basically the same thing, so it’s easy to get confused.